mnot/I-D/draft-nottingham-feed-menu.md

 * "feed-menu": A short human readable title for the menu (REQUIRED)
 * "items": An array of menu objects and feed items.
+* "lang": The natural language of the intended audience of the menu, expressed as a Language-Tag {{!RFC5646}}The natural language of the intended audience of the feed item, expressed as a Language-Tag {{RFC5646}}

 Menu objects MAY contain other members, to be defined by updates to this specification.
 Likewise, the items array MAY contain other types of objects, to be defined by updates to this specification.